 - Cherry pie filling would be delicious with chocolate chips and chocolate cake mix.

-- You can swap the pecans for sliced almonds or walnuts, or even them out completely.
+- You can swap the pecans for sliced almonds or walnuts, or even them out completely or top with this delicious Pecan Pie Caramel Sauce in place of plain pecans

 - Add a tablespoon of cinnamon to your vanilla cake mix and use canned apple pie filling for another variation.